Reference: Other Functionality

 • knl – A loopy.LoopKernel whose barriers are to be counted.

 • subgroup_size – (currently unused) An int, str "guess", or None that specifies the sub-group size.
-An OpenCL sub-group is an implementation-dependent grouping of work-items within a work-group, analagous to an NVIDIA CUDA warp. subgroup_size is used, e.g., when counting a MemAccess whose count_granularity specifies that it should only be counted once per sub-group.
+An OpenCL sub-group is an implementation-dependent grouping of work-items within a work-group, analogous to an NVIDIA CUDA warp. subgroup_size is used, e.g., when counting a MemAccess whose count_granularity specifies that it should only be counted once per sub-group.
 If set to None an attempt to find the sub-group size using the device will be made, if this fails an error will be raised.
 If a str "guess" is passed as the subgroup_size, get_mem_access_map will attempt to find the sub-group size using the device and, if unsuccessful, will make a wild guess.

 Returns: